justinepicar/ecommerce-analysis/README.md

 [01_eda_data_overview.ipynb](01_eda_data_overview.ipynb)._

-Our goal is to find features that give us a high-level overview of each unique visitor’s behavior over multiple sessions .We are concerned about a customer's propensity to buy based on transactions and behaviors over multiple sessions by days and weeks.
+Our goal is to find features that give us a high-level overview of each unique visitor’s behavior over multiple sessions.
+We are concerned about a customer's propensity to buy based on transactions and behaviors over multiple sessions by days and weeks.
 Some features of this data are nested and need to be accessed within a column via a query.
 The high-level features are as follows:

 - visitorId